stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 the vast majority of the functions exposed at the Stan language level are implemented here in C++.

-In the course of the Math library's existance, C++ has changed substantially.
+In the course of the Math library's existence, C++ has changed substantially.
 Math was originally written before C++11.
 It currently targets C++14.
 In the near future it will transition to C++17.
 With this in mind, there are many different ways to write Math functions.
-This guide tries to document best practices, conventions which not all functions in Math follow, but should be followed for new code to keep the code from getting unweildy (the old patterns will be updated eventually).
+This guide tries to document best practices, conventions which not all functions in Math follow, but should be followed for new code to keep the code from getting unwieldy (the old patterns will be updated eventually).

-The title contans "Current State" to emphasize that if any information here is out of date or any advice does not work, it should be reported as a bug (the [example-models](https://github.com/stan-dev/example-models)).
+The title contains "Current State" to emphasize that if any information here is out of date or any advice does not work, it should be reported as a bug (the [example-models](https://github.com/stan-dev/example-models)).